Maine Seafood Guide – Bluefish

 Harvest Method

-Gillnet, hook and line, some trawl.
+Gillnet, hook and line, and some trawl.
+See the vessel and gear guide for more information.

 Recreational Harvest

 Recreational harvest of up to three bluefish per angler per day is allowed.
 There is no minimum size.
 It is unlawful to use any hook other than a circle hook when using bait.
 A circle hook means “a non-offset hook with a point that points 90º back toward the shaft of the hook.”
-When using artificial lures or flies, no more than two treble hooks permitted.
+When using artificial lures or flies, no more than two treble hooks are permitted.
 Anglers should take extra care when handling bluefish because their bite can cause serious injury.

 Health Benefits & Risks